System Design Space

 What is already available in the book

 The book is in Early Release and already covers the core of agent architecture.
-The currently published chapters are enough to build a coherent mental model of AI agents.
+The published chapters are already enough to build a coherent engineering picture, from memory and tools to planning and multi-agent coordination.

 1